iiscleap/deep-cca-for-audio-EEG/README.md

 # DEEP CCA ANALYSIS FOR AUDIO-EEG DATA

-We have implemented the presented CCA methods on two datasets.
+update 1:

+WE HAVE IMPLEMENTED THE PRESENTED CCA METHODS ON TWO DATASETS.
 1. SPEECH            - EEG Dataset by Liberto et al.
-2. NMEDH (MUSIC-EEG) Dataset by Kaneshiro et al.
+2. NMEDH (MUSIC-EEG) - EEG Dataset by Kaneshiro et al.

-(Needs some updates)

-Can be easily extended to any other dataset with a common stimulus for multiple subjects' brain signals.

-(Tested for both the linear methods, being tested for deep methods).

-From speech dataset, 6 subjects are chosen and experimented on.
+From speech dataset, 8 subjects are chosen and experimented on.
 Each subject has 20 blocks of Audio-EEG data.
 From NMEDH, all subjects were used.

 ## WHAT DO WE HAVE HERE?